apacheignite/documentation/sql/distributed-ddl.md

   "title": "Overview"
 }
 [/block]
 It is possible to create and drop SQL indexes dynamically on existing tables.
-Both native SQL or JDBC/ODBC drivers could be used to achieve this.
+Both native SQL or JDBC/ODBC drivers could be used.
 [block:api-header]
 {
   "title": "CREATE INDEX"
 }
 [/block]
-Synthax:
+Syntax:
 `CREATE [SPATIAL] INDEX [IF NOT EXISTS] indexName ON tableName (indexColumn, ...)` `indexColumn := columnName [ASC|DESC]`
 [block:code]